SMCC Student-Athlete Academic Success

 Additional Advice

-• If you receive a “dropped” notice from school (call, email, text) about a class, keep going to the class and see your athletic advisor immediately.
+- If you receive a “dropped” notice from school (call, email, text) about a class, keep going to the class and see your academic advisor immediately.